superbenefit/knowledge-base/notes/rpp/working-drafts/cell-working-group.md

 ## Implementation

-The [state](notes/rpp/working-drafts/state.md) pattern outlines how to set up a Cell using Cell State as the vehicle for its core structure.
+The [group state](notes/rpp/working-drafts/group%20state.md) pattern outlines how to set up a Cell using Cell State as the vehicle for its core structure.

 #### Affordances